 Looking for a delicious way to use up extra gluten-free sourdough starter?
-These gluten-free sourdough pancakes are so quick and easy, they are perfect for breakfast or a healthy snack!
+These gluten-free sourdough pancakes are so quick and easy.
+Perfect for breakfast or a healthy snack!

 The unique sourdough flavour goes well with both savoury and sweet toppings.
 See the section below for a few different ways to serve these pancakes.

 Here are a few flavours that work well mixed into a savoury pancake.
 Add anywhere between 2 to 4 tbsp of a savoury addition to a batch of pancakes.

 - Chopped fresh herbs: parsley, chives, basil

 Though the pancakes contain a bit of sugar, that simply balances the sourdough.
 It doesn’t make them overly sweet pancakes.

 Maple syrup and other sugary-sweet toppings are traditional, however, I prefer toppings that have a focus on flavor rather than sugar.